Migration and Sustainable Development

 IOM also assists governments to then pilot and implement these policies and plans as needed.

-A whole-of-community approach:
+A whole-of-society approach:

-While policy making on migration governance tends to take place at the national level, a national-only approach fails to consider that the development impact of migration is most profoundly felt at the community level.
+While policy making on migration governance tends to take place at the national level, a national-only approach fails to consider that the development impact of migration is most profoundly felt at the local level.
 In order to be able to mainstream migration into community development plans for a more cohesive society, IOM supports the development of local migration profiles and community mapping exercises to facilitate this.
 In addition, IOM supports its Member States to strengthen the capacities of their community leaders and sub-national authorities to set up conducive environments at the community level to ensure social cohesion and development impact that benefits all of society.
 This entails empowering local and regional authorities as ‘first responders to migration’ and closest to their constituents as crucial actors in migration governance for development.

 Engaging, empowering and enabling migrants as development actors: